3LN/blog/data-structures-and-algorithms/readme.md

-This directory contains implementations of common data structures and algorihtms in Python 3.6.
+This directory contains implementations of common data structures and algorithms in Python 3.6.